Tips for Cutting Corners

 * carefully work around the template ensuring it doesn’t move.
 Use light strokes and keep working through the layers, trying to go into the first cut channel made.

-Stropping the knife - cutting corners in leather
+Strop the knife to aid cutting corners in leather

 Straight line method